Ishant2004/weather_website/README.md

 # weather_website
-its a simple weather info website using HTML CSS JAVASCRIPT it uses fetch API functionality and fetches data from the the website https://openweathermap.org/
+its a simple weather info website<br>
+using HTML CSS JAVASCRIPT<br>
+it uses fetch API functionality<br>
+fetches data from the the website<br>
+https://openweathermap.org/